jeffpar/pcjs/blog/_posts/2022/2022-12-28-spying-on-minix.md

 simulator that Tanenbaum was using to develop and test MINIX.
 On CPUs prior to the 80386, "LOCK NOP" was harmless.
 However, since the 80386, the use of LOCK with non-memory instructions throws an "undefined opcode" exception.

-The solution: run MINIX on PC (8086-based) or PC AT (80286-based) systems, or patch the "LOCK" prefix with another "NOP".
+The solution: run MINIX on PC (8086-based) or PC AT (80286-based) systems, or patch the "LOCK" prefix with another "NOP" (see [MINIX 1.1 for the IBM PC AT](/software/pcx86/sys/unix/minix/1.1/pc-at/) for more information).

 ### The Video Adapter

 MINIX 1.1 assumed you were using either an original IBM Monochrome Adapter (MDA) or IBM Color Graphics Adapter (CGA), and therefore that scrolling the screen could be simulated by adjusting the CRT controller's start address, as well as relying on frame buffer wrapping (4K on an MDA, 16K on a CGA).
-However, most machines newer than the PC AT, as well as most emulators, use a VGA, and unfortunately, a VGA doesn't wrap the same way, so scrolling will appear erratic.
+This is the same scrolling technique used by a handful of other programs, such as [FlickerFree](/blog/2017/07/15/).
+Unfortunately, most machines newer than the PC AT, as well as most emulators, use a VGA, which doesn't wrap on the same boundary, so scrolling will appear erratic.

 The solution: run MINIX with an MDA or CGA, not a VGA.